hindu-comm/weblogs/manasataramgini/2015/12/2015-12-23_lutika-somakhyoe1b8a5-pravadae1b8a5.md

 act the intruder returned the challenge by raising his wing deploying a knob on his wrist as a club.

-Lootika: “Ah\!
+Lootika: “Ah!
 Never knew even this guy wielded his wing as a club.”
 Somakhya: “Yes, I was not aware of this too till I read about it in an old work of the paleontologist Lydekker.
 That’s why I started observing them more closely.
 Look…”